 From snow-dusted mountains to charming “Heidi” style villages, Austria is a magical place to visit.
 In Vienna, an afternoon in a coffee house is unmissable.
 In Salzburg, you can explore the historic cobbled streets and Mozart’s House.
 Don’t forget to visit Salzkammergut, where Maria sang about the hills being alive, with the sound of music!

 Vienna is the cultural capital of Austria and probably the best place to start your tour of Austria.
 Below we have outlined the top 10 best luxury tours in Austria, which will give you the best possible experience of this picturesque country.

 If you want to stay at a luxury hotel in Austria or beyond, contact our luxury travel concierge.
-Our agents offer exclusive free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, InterContinental, and more for the same price as the hotel’s own websites.
+Our agents offer exclusive free upgrades and VIP benefits at luxury hotels like Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, InterContinental, and more for the same price as the hotel’s own websites.

 1. Riding Dinner’s Private Horse and Carriage Rides

 Vienna is the cultural capital of Austria and probably the best place to start your tour of Austria.
 Vienna is famous for its many cultural events, classical concerts, imperial architecture, coffee houses, cozy wine taverns, and Viennese charm.

 The best tour in Vienna is Riding Dinner’s private, magical and memorable Horse and Carriage Ride.
 These rides will show you the sights in style and come with sparkling wine, sandwiches, petit fours, and a Butler.